jenkinsci/jetbrains-space-plugin/README.md

 }
 ```

-By default, the Space instance to perform HTTP request to is taken from the **JetBrains Space webhook trigger** or git checkout step settings of the job or pipeline.
+By default, the Space instance to perform HTTP request to is taken from the JetBrains Space trigger or git checkout step settings of the job or pipeline.
 There is also an option to override this choice.

 **NOTE:** Make sure you grant Jenkins integration the permissions required to access all the API endpoints you intend to call from your pipeline scripts.